elsehow/loop-player/README.md

-# empty-web-module
+# empty-browser-module

-an module for the browser
+an empty module project for the browser

 ## setup